Quotients of graph operators by symmetry representations: Examples of quotients

-The group action is transitive (i.e.\ there is only one orbit) and we choose the vertex 1 as the representative.
-Thus, the quotient operator $H_{\rho}$ consists of a single block $(1,1)$ of size $2\times2$: since the group is fixed point free, $d_{1}=r=2$.
-Moreover, we can use equation~\eqref{eq:Quotient_formula_free} to determine its form.
+We now construct $H_{\rho}$ using Definition~\ref{def: matrix_form_of_quotient}.
+There is only one orbit and we choose the vertex $1$ as the representative; namely, the fundamental domain is $\D=\{1\}$.
+The quotient operator $H_{\rho}$ consists of a single block $(1,1)$ of size $2\times2$: since the group is fixed point free, $d_{1}=r=2$.
+Moreover, we can use equation~\eqref{eq:quotient_formula_free} to determine its form.
 The only non-zero entries in the summation are $H_{1,1}$ (which corresponds to $g=e$), $H_{1,2}$ (with $g=r_{1}$) and $H_{1,6}$ (with $g=r_{3}$).
 Therefore the resulting quotient operator is

-For example, if we take $V=3$, $a=-1$ and $b=-2$, then the spectrum for the original matrix $H$ is
+For example, if we take $q=0$, $a=-1$ and $b=-2$, then the spectrum for the original matrix $H$ is

-while the matrix $H_{\rho}$ happens to be diagonal with values $3-\sqrt{3}$ and $3+\sqrt{3}$.
-These eigenvalues are doubly degenerate in $\spec(H)$ precisely because $\deg \rho = 2$: we see from \eqref{Eqn: Hexagon fnc transform} that if $f_1$ is an eigenvector of $H$ with eigenvalue $\lambda$ then $f_2$ is also an eigenvector with the same eigenvalue and orthogonal to $f_1$.
-In addition, we find that if $f_1$ and $f_2$ are such a pair of eigenvectors then $(f_1(1),f_2(1))^T$ is an eigenvector of $H_{\rho}$ with the same eigenvalue.
+while the matrix $H_{\rho}$ happens to be diagonal with entries $\pm\sqrt{3}$.
+That these eigenvalues are doubly degenerate in $\spec(H)$ follow from Proposition \ref{Prop:Spectral_property}.
+Explicitly, because $\deg\rho=2$, each eigenfunction of the quotient $H_{\rho}$ corresponds to a two-dimensional subspace of the eigenspace of $H$ with the same eigenvalue. \end{example}

-\end{example} \begin{example}[Disappearing vertices: when different vertices in the fundamental domain are not equally represented in the quotient operator] Consider the graph on 16 vertices given in Figure \ref{fig:discrete_tetra} below.
+\begin{example}[Disappearing vertices: vertices in the fundamental domain may not be equally represented in the quotient] Here we study the quotients of the graph shown in Figure \ref{fig:discrete_tetra}(a).
 It is invariant under the action of the symmetry group $G=S_{4}$, corresponding to the permutations of the vertices $1$, $2$, $3$ and $4$.
-The whole group may be generated by the actions $(12)$, $(23)$ and $(34)$ and $|S_{4}|=4!=24$.
-There exist two orbits corresponding to the `$\bullet$' vertices $O_{\bullet}=\{1,\ldots,4$\} and the `$\times$' vertices $O_{\times}=\{5,\ldots,16\}$.
+The order of the group is $|S_{4}|=4!=24$ and it is generated by the three elements $(12)$, $(23)$ and $(34)$.
+The fundamental domain consists of the two vertices `$\bullet$' and `$\circ$' and their orbits with respect to the group action are $O_{\bullet}=\{1,\ldots,4$\} and $O_{\circ}=\{5,\ldots,16\}$.
 We consider the operator $H$ on this graph given by